kan-bayashi/PytorchWaveNetVocoder/egs/README.md

 - build the model with mel-spectrogram
 - auxiliary features are mel-spectrogram
-- noise shaping with stft mcep is applied
+- noise shaping with stft mel-cepstrum is applied

 ## Flow of recipe